L. Kevin Kelly

-L. Kevin Kelly is currently the Chairman and CEO Cycurion Nasdaq (CYCU) a global cybersecurity company serving Government agencies and Fortune 500 companies.
+L. Kevin Kelly is currently the chairman and CEO Cycurion Nasdaq (CYCU).

 Early life and career

-Kevin was raised in Virginia and received a Bachelor of Science from George Mason University and an MBA from Duke University, for which he is now proudly serving on the Board of Advisors for the Fuqua School of Business.
+Kevin was raised in Virginia and received a Bachelor of Science from George Mason University and an MBA from Duke University.
 Kevin has lived and worked all over the world, including Tokyo, London, New York, and Chicago.

 Kevin began what would become his pivotal role in leadership consultancy at the executive search firm, Heidrick & Struggles.
 Kelly joined the Heidrick & Struggles' Tokyo office in 1997.
 He later served as regional managing partner of Asia Pacific and then Europe, the Middle East, and Africa from 2001 to 2006.
 He became chief executive officer in 2006.